RockBottomGame/Modding/README.md

 2. Run the gradle tasks `createIntelliJRuns` or `createEclipseRuns` for IntelliJ or Eclipse, respectively.
 This will create a run configuration that you can use to test your mod.
     * For Eclipse, to run the project, right-click `Launcher.launch` to launch the project

+3. Put a compiled jar of the game into the `/gamedata` folder (you might have to create it first) that will then be used when launching the run configurations.
+    * You might have to refresh the gradle project in your IDE after doing this step for it to take effect

 ## Compiling the mod
 To make a jar containing your mod that you can then put into the `/mods` folder of your game instance, simple do the following: